-A tarp tent is a single walled tent that has walls, bug netting, a floor, and often a vestibule like a double-walled camping tent, but which is significantly lighter weight because it combines the rain fly and inner tent into a single wall instead of two different layers.
+A tarp tent is a single walled tent that has walls, bug netting, a floor but is significantly lighter weight because it combines the rain fly and inner tent into a single wall instead of two different layers.
 As an example, the one person Tarptent Rainbow, shown here, only weighs 2 pounds 2 ounces and has a large bathtub floor, a mesh inner tent, a large vestibule area than can be rolled open to help eliminate internal condensation, or closed to provide additional rain protection and privacy.

 In addition, some tarp tents, like the Gossamer Gear’s The One (weighing 1 pound) can be pitched using hiking poles instead of having to carry additional tent poles.
 Saving weight by using items you already carry for multiple purposes like this is one of the hall marks of lightweight backpacking.

 Tarp tents comes in many different shapes and sizes ranging from domes like the Rainbow to Half Pyramids like the Six Moon Designs Lunar Solo (weighing 23 ounces.)
 It also has a bathtub floor like the other tents, shown here, which is waterproof and has raised side walls that protect you from wet ground or rivulets of water.
 It’s fully integrated with the sides of the tent and not a separate unit, so it slides into place automatically when you pitch the tent.

 In addition to single person tarp tents, two person tarp tents are also available like the popular Six Moon Designs Lunar Duo (39 ounces), the Tarptent Double Rainbow (41 ounces) or the Tarptent Squall 2 (34 ounces).